First-Year On-Campus Resident Parking Policy

 Frequently Asked Questions

 Yes.
-The SDSU policy change follows similar adaptations implemented at other California universities, including the University of California, San Diego, California State University, Long Beach and California Polytechnic State University.
+The SDSU policy follows similar adaptations implemented at other California universities, including the University of California, San Diego, California State University, Long Beach and California Polytechnic State University.

-The policy is being implemented to help create more parking resources for our commuting students and events, including those that require the use of P12.
+The policy is implemented to help create more parking resources for our commuting students and events, including those that require the use of P12.

 No. You may commute to campus and park on campus.